 20:51:21:01.01.
 Prepackaging and repackaging.
-In a pharmacy, prepackaging and repackaging may only be done only by a pharmacist, an An intern, or support person a technician with may perform prepackaging and repackaging under the direct supervision of a pharmacist.
-Such packaged drugs may only be dispensed or distributed only from the premises where the drugs are prepackaged or repackaged.
-Such drugs may only be distributed to a location which that is under the same ownership as, or is affiliated with the premises where drugs are prepackaged or repackaged.
+In a pharmacy prepackaging and repackaging may only be done by a pharmacist, an intern, or a support person technician with direct supervision of a pharmacist.
+Such packaged drugs may only be dispensed or distributed from the premises where the medications are prepackaged or repackaged.
+Such drugs may only be distributed to a location which is under the same ownership as, or is affiliated with the premises where medications are prepackaged or repackaged.
 Any container used for prepackaging or repackaging must meet United States Pharmacopeia compendium requirements.
-Medication Drug packaging must meet the requirements of

-§ 20:51:13:02.01 if medications they are returned for credit or redispensing.
+Medication packaging must meet requirements of § 20:51:13:02.01 if medications are returned for credit or redispensing.